mbaze/bzpack/README.md

 ### E1

-The E1 format encodes literals as byte sequences preceded by *E1* number denoting the block length.
-Phrases are stored as *E1* length combined with plain 8-bit offset.
-Each *E1* code is followed by 1-bit flag indicating the block type.
+The E1 format encodes literals as byte sequences preceded by *E1* number representing the block length.
+Phrases are stored as *E1* length followed by raw 8-bit offset.
+There's a 1-bit flag after each *E1* code indicating the block type.

 * `E1`, `1` – Copy the next `E1` bytes to the output.
 * `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `ffffffff` relative to the current output position.